aditya-0204/accredian_Enterprise/README.md

 Manual improvements made:

+- section and component organization
 - section-by-section visual tuning to better match the reference
 - responsive alignment fixes and spacing cleanup
 - card, footer, testimonial, and stats layout refinements
 - local illustration wiring for segmentation cards
 - mock API behavior and README polish

+Most of the meaningful work still came from manual implementation and iteration.
+I treated AI output as a starting point, then adjusted the code myself until the layout, responsiveness, and styling behaved the way I wanted.

+## Challenges Faced

+- Matching the layout closely to the reference while still keeping the code reusable and responsive.
+- Fine-tuning sections like the stats area, edge timeline, testimonials, and footer so they looked visually balanced across different screen sizes.
+- Handling iterative UI fixes where a layout looked reasonable in code but needed manual browser-side adjustments to feel correct.
+- Resolving dev-runtime and cached build issues during rapid iteration.

 ## Improvements With More Time